overwolf/overwolf.github.io/docs/topics/video-capture.md

 ## Choosing the right Encoder

-To capture video, your app must use a Video Encoder.
+When capturing a video, a "video encoder" is used.
 Both of the APIs, [overwolf.streaming](overwolf-streaming) and [overwolf.media.replays](overwolf-media-replays) offer ways to manually set a video encoder or use the default encoder that the user defines through the OW client UI.

-To get the best capture results, It is highly recommended to check which encoder is set before capturing videos in your app.
+To get the best capture results according to your requirements, It is highly recommended to check which encoder is set before capturing videos in your app.
 You can get the list of available encoders for the current user using [overwolf.streaming.getStreamEncoders()](overwolf-streaming#getstreamencoderscallback).

+There are CPU/software-based encoders, like the X264, and there are GPU based encoders from Intel (QSV), NVIDIA (NVEnc) and AMD (VCE).
+CPU encoding is focused on quality where GPU encoding is focused on speed.
+So CPU/software encoders like the X264 are quality wise better than GPU based encoders.

-There are software-based encoders, like the X264, that consume a lot of CPU and might cause some lagging videos or other issues, mostly if the capture resolution or FPS are set to high.
+If you can accept lower quality or higher final bitrate then GPU encoder will be faster, if your goal is highest possible quality at lowest possible bitrate then CPU based encoder will be closer to your goal at a cost of encoding time.
+Just remember that CPU/software encoders like X264 consume a lot of CPU and might cause some lagging videos or other issues, mostly if the capture resolution or FPS are set to high in through the OW client.

-If you recognize that the user is using a software-based encoder, like the X264, it's recommended to choose one of these options:
+If you recognize that the user is using a CPU/software-based encoder, like the X264, it's recommended to choose one of these options:

 1. Without notifying the user - manually override the user encoder with other available GPU-based encoders.
    * Note that these settings will apply only to your app and will not change the encoder settings as defined by the user through the OW client UI.
 2. With Notifying the user - let them know that the chosen encoder might cause low-quality video captures.
-   Then, let the user decide if they want to change the encoder to other encoders, or choose to lower the resolution and/or FPS.
+   Then, let the user decide if they want to change the encoder to other GPU based encoders, or choose to lower the resolution and/or FPS.
    * You can use [this](#windows-10-hardware-accelerated-gpu-scheduling-notice) suggested warning window with a link to the "capture" OW client settings.